 If you are arrested at a DUI checkpoint, try to avoid getting angry or combative – it will not help your case.
-Simply exercise your right to remain silent and request to speak with a Phoenix DUI lawyer as soon as possible.
+Simply exercise your right to remain silent and request to speak with our team as soon as possible.

 Call our offices today at (602) 842-6762.
 Your initial consultation is free.